 2.013 Engineering Systems Design

 Focuses on the design of engineering systems to satisfy stated performance, stability, and/or control requirements.
 Emphasizes individual initiative, application of fundamental principles, and the compromises inherent in the engineering design process.
 Culminates in the design of an engineering system, typically a vehicle or other complex system.
 Includes instruction and practice in written and oral communication through team presentations, design reviews, and written reports.
 Students taking graduate version complete additional assignments.
 Enrollment may be limited due to laboratory capacity; preference to Course 2 majors and minors.

 2.013 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by D. Hart.
+It will be instructed by D. Hart.

 Lecture occurs 2:30 PM to 5:00 PM on Tuesdays and Thursdays in NE45-202A.